 The walk will begin from the Retreat Café BS9 1FG.
 We will gather from 10.15 and set off at 10.30am, returning to the café for 11.30am.
 We plan to walk whatever the weather, so please come dressed appropriately and with trainers or walking boots for comfort.

 Drop-in groups do not require booking but most of our groups (as stated above) require pre-booking.
 We are currently able to offer students a place on one bookable group per term.
 To reserve your place, please fill out our booking form.
-With the exception of the Bi-polar UK group, all groups are run by the Student Counselling Service and all will take place at Hampton House, St Michael’s Hill.
+All groups are run by the Student Counselling Service and all will take place at Hampton House, St Michael’s Hill.
 When you have booked a place on a group, you will be contacted to confirm the room where the group will take place.
 Please contact the service if you have access requirements which would make leaving the building by stairs difficult for you in the event of a fire.

 Groups resources can be downloaded.
 We recommend double-side print to reduce the waste of paper.
 If you want us to print out for you, please let us know we can provide double-side hardcopies.